UNB has a long tradition of encouraging the fine arts and has directed its resources into sustaining diversified cultural activities.

 On the Fredericton campus, courses in the fine arts, offered in a variety of departments, reflect the philosophy that in a modern university the creative and intellectual aspects of life must be closely integrated.
 Fine arts facilities and activities include:

-- Music on the Hill: Music on the Hill offers an annual concert series featuring international, national and regional artists.
+- Music on the Hill.
+Music on the Hill offers an annual concert series featuring international, national and regional artists.
 This is a cooperative endeavour of the Centre for Musical Arts and a cross-disciplinary committee with representation from UNB and STU.

-- Memorial Hall: is the site for on-campus as well as touring drama and music productions.
+- Memorial Hall is the site for on-campus as well as touring drama and music productions.
 It also houses the UNB Art Centre and the Centre for Musical Arts.

-- Special events and programs: Concerts, music master classes and workshops, summer music programs, writers’ conferences, exhibitions, poetry-readings, and drama productions are arranged or sponsored by the UNB Art Centre, the Centre for Musical Arts, Theatre UNB and Music on the Hill.
+- Special events and programs.
+Concerts, music master classes and workshops, summer music programs, writer’s conferences, exhibitions, poetry-readings, and drama productions are arranged or sponsored by the UNB Art Centre, the Centre for Musical Arts, Theatre UNB and Music on the Hill.
 Readings by visiting Canadian writers occur throughout the academic year and are organized by the Department of English.